Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Uniform spanning tree in polygons

 \section{Uniform spanning tree in polygons}

 In this section, we consider scaling limits of Peano curves for uniform spanning trees (UST).
 In the pioneering work~\cite{LawlerSchrammWernerLERWUST}, Lawler, Schramm \& Werner showed that Schramm's $\SLE_\kappa$ curve~\cite{SchrammScalinglimitsLERWUST} with $\kappa = 8$ describes the scaling limit of the UST Peano curve with Dobrushin boundary conditions.
-A generalization to two Peano curves with alternating (free/wired/free/wired) boundary conditions was done recently in~\cite{HanLiuWuUST}.
-In both cases, the main issue is to identify the limit and show its uniqueness.
-To this end, one can use a discrete holomorphic observable, which is natural when only one or two curves are present (this is related to the fact that in that case, there is at most one free parameter after fixing three parameters via conformal invariance).
-However, in order to address the general case of any number of Peano curves, it is crucial to find a new appropriate observable.
-The main result of this section, Theorem~\ref{thm::ust_general}, describes the scaling limit curves explicitly in terms of $\SLE_8$ type processes with specific partition functions (namely $\LF_{\beta}$ introduced in Section~\ref{sec::realintegrals}).
-The proof of Theorem~\ref{thm::ust_general} uses techniques from discrete complex analysis, conventional for addressing conformally invariant scaling limits of discrete systems.
-To begin, we collect some preliminaries on discrete holomorphicity and uniform spanning trees.
+We will address the general case of any number of Peano curves, with boundary conditions $\beta$ encoded in~\eqref{eq: link pattern ordering}.
+Such generalizations have been also considered in~\cite{DubedatEulerIntegralsCommutingSLEs, KenyonWilsonBoundaryPartitionsTreesDimers, HanLiuWuUST}.
+To identify the limit and show its uniqueness, one uses a discrete holomorphic observable.
+The case of two Peano curves with alternating (free/wired/free/wired) boundary conditions was detailed in~\cite{HanLiuWuUST} by using Smirnov's four-point observable.
+However, in order to address the general case of any number of Peano curves, it is crucial to find a new appropriate observable (see Definition~\ref{def: exploration path} and Lemma~\ref{lem::holo_general}).
+For cases involving non-trivial conformal moduli, in the simplest example $\beta=\unnested$ (as in~\eqref{eqn::unnested}), where every other boundary interval is independently wired, the scaling limit of the relevant observable for the identification was also pointed out in~Dub\'edat~\cite[Section~3.3]{DubedatEulerIntegralsCommutingSLEs} and Kenyon~\&~Wilson~\cite[Section~5.2]{KenyonWilsonBoundaryPartitionsTreesDimers}.
+We provide a general formula for it in Proposition~\ref{prop::holo_cvg} and Appendix~\ref{app::SC_mappings}.